 Concert Cylinders of the Brown Wax Era

-Concert cylinders were large brown-wax records sold by both Columbia and Edison Records beginning in late 1898.
+Concert cylinders were large diameter brown-wax records sold by Columbia, Edison and others beginning in late 1898.
 Columbia called them Graphophone Grand records, while Edison named them simply Concert Records.
-Concert cylinders were five inches in diameter--more than twice the size of standard cylinders--and could deliver a louder recording, suitable for public performance.
-Five-inch cylinders were first recorded at 120 rpm, then 144 rpm in late 1899 and finally 160 rpm in early 1902.
+Concert cylinders were five inches in diameter—more than twice the size of standard cylinders—and could deliver a louder recording, suitable for public performance.
+Five-inch cylinders were first recorded at 120 rpm, then 144 rpm in late 1899, and finally 160 rpm in early 1902.

-Early concert cylinder recordings also delivered better sound quality than standard cylinders, and the price of these concerts was correspondingly high--$4 to $5, compared with 35 to 50 cents for a standard cylinder.
+Early concert cylinder recordings also delivered better sound quality than standard cylinders, and the price of these concerts was correspondingly high—$4 to $5, compared with 35 to 50 cents for a standard cylinder.
 In addition, they were very large, took up a lot of space, and were infamously fragile.
 As a result, they did not sell well, and relatively few survive today.
-Nearly 173,000 Edison concert cylinders were sold in 1901-02 compared with nearly two million Edison 2 minute wax cylinders.
+Nearly 173,000 Edison concert cylinders were sold in 1901-02 compared with nearly 2 million Edison two-minute wax cylinders.

 Few early concert cylinders were original recordings.
-Most early concert cylinders were pantographic copies of molded 5 inch master recordings.
+Most early concert cylinders were pantographic copies of molded five-inch master recordings.
 The pantographic process produced commercial copies with excellent audio response.
-Audio quality continued to improve when 2 minute Gold Moulded cylinders began to be used as pantograph masters in 1901.
-Continued improvements in 2 minute wax recordings were reflected in concert cylinders as the decade went on.
+Audio quality continued to improve when two-minute Gold Moulded cylinders began to be used as pantograph masters in 1901.
+Continued improvements in two-minute wax recordings were reflected in concert cylinders as the decade went on.

-There are about 30 concert cylinder recordings on the site, but with electrical reproduction it is almost impossible to tell that a recording is a concert cylinder, and often they are in such poor shape from mold and cracks that they are difficult to listen to.
+There are about hundreds of concert cylinder recordings on the cylinder site, but with electrical reproduction it is almost impossible to tell that a recording is a concert cylinder.